The Gordon Setter, also referred to as the black and tan bird dog, was

 would be too confining for his nature.

-supervise activities involving children.
+should always supervise activities between pets and children.